Why study this course?

-You’ll also have access, and the chance to contribute, to the East End Photography Archive at The Cass.
+You’ll also have access, and the chance to contribute, to the East End Photography Archive at the School.

 There are no exams on this course.
 Instead you'll be assessed through practical and written coursework at the end of each year and throughout the course you’ll be given valuable verbal and written feedback as your work progresses.

 In addition to the University's standard entry requirements, you should have one of the following:

 - 240 credits from a Higher National Diploma (HND), Foundation Degree (FdA/ FdSc) or equivalent international qualification in a relevant subject

 - 240 credits from years 1 and 2 of an undergraduate degree (BA/BSc) in a relevant subject at a different institution

 - a portfolio interview

 Suitable applicants living in the UK will be invited to a portfolio interview.

 Applicants living outside the UK will be required to submit a portfolio of work via email.